mauriora/Announcements-Bar-Spfx/README.md

 - Click `DETAILS`
 - In the `Errors` section
   - Click on the number to the right of `Install Errors`
-  - A baloon popup should appear showing the error(s)
+  - A balloon popup should appear showing the error(s)

 If you see a blank page, open `PowerShell` with `pnp` and execute: